HTTP request verification

 The header should contain the word Bearer and the JWT, separated by a space.

-Step 3: Extract the JWT
+Step 3: Verify the request

 import express from "express";